sagilar/Automation-I4.0-Ontology/README.md

 The RAMI Ontology which bases on the RAMI Model and the Administration Shell concept.
 Please see https://github.com/i40-Tools/RAMIOntology, https://vocol.iais.fraunhofer.de/rami/ for more details.

 ## Research
-This project was carried out currently under my master's thesis "A proposal of a formal model to integrate distributed service-based automation systems, semantic models, and automation standards." at the Universidad Nacional de Colombia, in Medellín, Colombia.
+This project was carried out under my master's thesis "A proposal of a formal model to integrate distributed service-based automation systems, semantic models, and automation standards." at the Universidad Nacional de Colombia, in Medellín, Colombia.
-I keep on doing enhancements and adding new features.
 If you use any resources of this project for your research please cite:
 - "Semantic Automation Systems, a Suitable Approach for Automation Networks in the Industry 4.0", https://ieeexplore.ieee.org/document/8921156.
 - "An Ontological Model to Integrate and Assist Virtualization of Automation Systems for Industry 4.0", https://doi.org/10.1520/SSMS20210010.